-For example, a deficiency of CoQ10 (from the statin) could cause memory problems, leg cramps, muscle aches, weakness, erectile dysfunction, shortness of breath or heart arrhytymias.
+For example, a deficiency of CoQ10 (from the statin) could cause memory problems, leg cramps, muscle aches, weakness, erectile dysfunction, shortness of breath or heart arrhythmias.
 A deficiency of selenium could lead to reduced thyroid hormone, one day causing fatigue and weight gain or hair loss, especially his eyebrows and eyelashes.
-A deficiency of Vitamin D could cause increased frequency of infections.
-I would like to see Mr. Trump go off the statin, or supplement with high-quality versions of the above named nutrients.
+A deficiency of Vitamin D could cause an increased frequency of infections.
+I would like to see Mr. Trump go off the statin, or supplement with high-quality versions of the above-named nutrients.

 As for the aspirin he takes, even though it’s low-dose, it could still mildly deplete vitamin C, iron, folate, and potassium levels.
 In time, this could result in fatigue, shortness of breath, pale skin, and methylation difficulties.
 For now, he appears to be in good shape.
-If I was to have dinner with Mr. Trump, I would never agree to eat fast food with him, even though he loves it.
-This type of food is nutritionally naked my opinion, and so I feel that (in excess) this stuff could deplete him of magnesium so I would recommend to him, that he take some Magnesium L-threonate at bedtime, perhaps 200 mg (and a better restaurant, he can certainly afford it!).
-A shortage of magnesium over time could suppress his mood.
-So could a loss in the presidential race.
+If I were to have dinner with Mr. Trump, I would never agree to eat fast food with him, even though I know he loves it.
+This type of food is nutritionally naked my opinion, and junk food as you know could deplete him of magnesium.
+So I would ask that he take some Magnesium L-threonate at bedtime, perhaps 200 mg because a deficiency of mag can lead to leg cramps, hypertension and melancholy.
+Also, I would ask him to take me to a better restaurant where I could get a salad or a juicy steak!

-I am not picking sides, or taking bets on anyone’s health.
+Just want everyone to know I am not picking sides, or taking bets on anyone’s health 😉

 I’m just evaluating their health status based upon what has been made public.
-There are other medications not listed here that are all over the Internet about the candidates, however I am not commenting on those becuase I am not 100% sure that they are being taken.
-Only time will bring these to light if it is true.
-Also, I am not saying that either candidate will get any of the symptoms or disorders I have mentioned, although I stick to my guns, they are absolute possiblities due to the drug mugging effect.
+Also, I am not saying that either candidate will get any of the symptoms or disorders I have mentioned, although I stick to my guns, they are absolute possibilities due to the drug-mugging effect.
 The side effects to the medications are well-documented, this is not guesswork.
 Drug nutrient depletion and drug interactions and side effects are my specialty, and what I am licensed to comment on.

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.